Gluten-Free Diet Understanding Celiac Disease and Gluten Sensitivity

 - Treatment: Similar to celiac disease, the treatment for NCGS is adhering to a gluten-free diet.

-Gluten-Free Diet Guidelines:
+Gluten-Free Diet Guidelines

 - Avoid All Sources of Gluten: This includes wheat (including varieties like spelt, kamut, farro, and durum, plus products like wheat germ and wheat bran), rye, barley, and triticale.